PTFE Backup Rings & Anti-Extrusion Rings

 Spiral-Cut Backup Rings

-A continuous spiral cut allows the ring to be stretched over a piston or collapsed onto a rod for easy installation without disassembly.
-Ideal for field service and retrofit applications.
+A continuous spiral cut allows the ring to be stretched over a piston or collapsed onto a rod for installation without full gland disassembly.
+The spiral creates a slight overlap, maintaining the closed gap needed for extrusion prevention.
+Ideal for field service and retrofit applications where groove disassembly is impractical.

 Best for: Rod and piston seals, maintenance and MRO, retrofit installations